-"instrumental activity of daily living" and includes going outside the home, keeping track of money or bills, preparing meals, doing light housework, and using the telephone;

-- 2. Groups of persons already documented as low- and moderate-income.
+- getting in or out of bed or a chair, bathing, dressing, eating, and toileting.
+An ADL is an "instrumental activity of daily living" and includes going outside the home, keeping track of money or bills, preparing meals, doing light housework, and using the telephone; - 2.
+Groups of persons already documented as low- and moderate-income.
 For example, a recreation program for the exclusive use of residents in a low-income housing development complies because as a condition of their residency, they have been determined to be lower income.
 Normally, no further income documentation is required for this type of project; - 3.
-Groups whose composition is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons.
+Groups whose composition or the location of the service is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons.
 For example, projects involving soup kitchens or homeless shelters will usually qualify under this provision without further proof of income eligibility.
 A profile of the clientele must be presented so that it is clear that the beneficiaries are/will be low- and moderate-income persons; - 4.
 Groups that can be documented to be predominantly low and moderate-income (at least 51%).
 Such projects must be designed to collect information on household size and income so that the program will document clientele income eligibility.
 For example, a project that provides well-child medical care would meet the national objective if the applicant will determine income eligibility through source documentation.